eg-be/exodbc/README.md

 See [INSTALL.txt](INSTALL.txt) for more cmake configuration options.

 The source:exodbc/trunk/ tarball is updated nightly.

-## Building from SVN ##
-Anonymous SVN read-access is granted for user `anonymous` with no password at https://www.elisium.ch/svn/exodbc/ .

 ## Tests ##
 exOdbc uses [ggogletest](https://code.google.com/p/googletest/) to test the functionality against different databases and ODBC drivers.